What are the aims of this leaflet?

 Self-help (What can I do?)

 - Shaving.
-Some people think that shaving encourages more hair growth, but this is not true.
+Some people believe that shaving encourages more hair growth, but this is not true.
 However, the stubble that follows regrowth may be undesirable.
 Frequent shaving can irritate your skin.

 - Depilatories (creams that remove hair) chemically dissolve hair shafts thereby leaving no stubble, but may also irritate the skin.
 Before using depilatories, a skin test should be carried out to check they can tolerated.
 Please follow the manufacturer’s instructions for testing and product applications.

 - Bleaching creams are designed to make the dark hairs pale.
 Such creams can irritate the skin and may temporarily lighten darker skin tones.